Manu’s Menu

 Instructions

-2. Add all the remaining ingredients and mix with your hands until roughly combined (it will be a crumbly mixture, so don’t panic!).
+2. Add all the remaining ingredients and mix with your hands until just combined.
+The mixture will stay crumbly, which is exactly how it should be.

-3. Transfer to a greased tart pan.
-Do not press the mixture down as you want it to be crumbly.
+3. Transfer the mixture to a greased tart pan.
+Do not press it down, as the traditional texture is meant to stay loose and crumbly.

-6. When ready, let it cool down, then sprinkle with 2 tablespoons of sugar.
+6. Allow it to cool, then sprinkle 2 tablespoons of sugar over the top.

-7. Break it with your hands to serve.
+7. Break it into rustic pieces with your hands to serve.

 Share